-These runs are suitable for the active, fit and adventurous first-timer, or a great choice for those seeking a step-up from the easier South Fork American River.
+These runs are suitable for the active, fit and adventurous first time rafters, or a great choice for those seeking a step-up from the easier trips like the South Fork American River.
 Good swimming skills are required.

 Middle Fork American River rafting trips are fed all summer long by snow melt captured in upstream reservoirs.
 The headwaters are in the Granite Chief Wilderness on the back side of the Squaw Valley.
 The river travels through steep, rugged and forested canyons within the Tahoe National Forest and into the Auburn State Recreation Area.

 The Auburn Dam project threatened the Middle Fork American River canyon for many years.
 This prevented it from receiving its deserved wild & scenic status.
 Though the growth of our foothill communities is unavoidable, there is obviously a demand for these recreational areas to remain unspoiled for future generations.
 We continue to work with organizations like Friends of the River and Protect American River Canyons so we can all continue to enjoy its beauty.